Introduction

 - Stricture formation

-- GI malignancy – Patient’s with Crohn’s disease have about a 3% risk of developing colorectal cancer over 10 years and small bowel cancer is about 30x more common in those with Crohn’s disease
+- Gastrointestinal malignancy, as patients with Crohn’s disease have about a 3% risk of developing colorectal cancer over 10 years and small bowel cancer is about 30x more common in those with Crohn’s disease

 Extraintestinal

-- Increased risk of renal stones – Due to malabsorption of fats in the small bowel which causes calcium to remain in the lumen; oxalate is then absorbed freely (as normally bound to calcium and excreted in stool), resulting in hyperoxaluria and formation of oxalate stones in the renal tract
+- Increased risk of renal stones, due to malabsorption of fats in the small bowel which causes calcium to remain in the lumen; oxalate is then absorbed freely (as normally bound to calcium and excreted in stool), resulting in hyperoxaluria and formation of oxalate stones

 Key Points

-- Crohn’s disease can affect any part of the gastrointestinal tract; the most common site is the terminal ileum
+- Crohn’s disease can affect any part of the gastrointestinal tract, with the most common site affecting being the terminal ileum

 - Definitive diagnosis is made from colonoscopy and biopsy